Gospel-Centered Biblical Counseling

 Ultimately, it is not even a process that is first and foremost individual.
 Rather it is the actualizing of a redemptive story centered in Christ as evidence of His finished work “in order that he [Jesus] might be the firstborn among many brothers” (Romans 8:28).
 Sanctification, this Gospel process of conformity to the very image of Jesus, is about becoming a people whose very food is to do the will of the Father (John 4:34).
 It is a process centered in the love for God and neighbor far more than the temporal goals of overcoming acute counseling issues.

-During more than a decade of serving as a biblical counselor, providing counsel that is rich in the Gospel has been of utmost importance.
+During more than two decades of serving as a biblical counselor, providing counsel that is rich in the Gospel has been of utmost importance.
 Counseling can be a very arduous experience at times.
 When methods taken from Scripture do not seem to bring instant desired results (as though they were ever intended for such a purpose), what do we offer?

 For this counselor it is in this declaration by Paul who wrote, “For the grace of God has appeared, bringing salvation for all people, training us to renounce ungodliness and worldly passions, and to life self-controlled, upright, and godly lives in the present age, waiting for our blessed hope, the appearing of the glory of our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works” (Titus 2:11-14, ESV).
 In the end, those we serve (if they are believers) belong to Jesus, and He is committed, by grace, to transform the hearts of His people that they would become zealous for the glory of God.